Periodic table: Presentation forms

+Periodic tables usually at least show the elements' symbols; many also provide supplementary information about the elements, either via colour-coding or as data in the cells.
+Tables may include extra information such as the names and atomic numbers of the elements, their blocks, natural occurrences, standard atomic weight, states of matter, melting and boiling points, densities, as well as provide different classifications of the elements.

-Electron configuration
+Electron configurations

 The periodic table is a graphic description of the periodic law, which states that the properties and atomic structures of the chemical elements are a periodic function of their atomic number.
-Elements are placed in the periodic table by their electron configurations, which exhibit periodic recurrences that explain the trends of properties across the periodic table.
+Elements are placed in the periodic table according to their electron configurations, the periodic recurrences of which explain the trends in properties across the periodic table.

-An electron can be thought of as inhabiting an atomic orbital, which characterises the probability it can be found in any particular region of the atom.
+An electron can be thought of as inhabiting an atomic orbital, which characterizes the probability it can be found in any particular region around the atom.
 Their energies are quantised, which is to say that they can only take discrete values.
 Furthermore, electrons obey the Pauli exclusion principle: different electrons must always be in different states.
 This allows classification of the possible states an electron can take in various energy levels known as shells, divided into individual subshells, which each contain one or more orbitals.
-Each orbital can contain up to two electrons: they are distinguished by a quantity known as spin, conventionally labeled "up" or "down".
-In a cold atom (one in its ground state), electrons arrange themselves in such a way that the total energy they have is minimised by occupying the lowest-energy orbitals available.
-Only the outermost electrons (so-called valence electrons) have enough energy to break free of the nucleus and participate in chemical reactions with other atoms.
+Each orbital can contain up to two electrons: they are distinguished by a quantity known as spin, conventionally labelled "up" or "down".
+In a cold atom (one in its ground state), electrons arrange themselves in such a way that the total energy they have is minimized by occupying the lowest-energy orbitals available.
+Only the outermost electrons (valence electrons) have enough energy to break free of the nucleus and participate in chemical reactions with other atoms.
 The others are called core electrons.

 Elements are known with up to the first seven shells occupied.
 The first shell contains only one orbital, a spherical s orbital.
 As it is in the first shell, this is called the 1s orbital.
 This can hold up to two electrons.
 The second shell similarly contains a 2s orbital, and it also contains three dumbbell-shaped 2p orbitals, and can thus fill up to eight electrons (2×1 + 2×3 = 8).
 The third shell contains one 3s orbital, three 3p orbitals, and five 3d orbitals, and thus has a capacity of 2×1 + 2×3 + 2×5 = 18.
 The fourth shell contains one 4s orbital, three 4p orbitals, five 4d orbitals, and seven 4f orbitals, thus leading to a capacity of 2×1 + 2×3 + 2×5 + 2×7 = 32.
 Higher shells contain more types of orbitals that continue the pattern, but such types of orbitals are not filled in the ground states of known elements.
-The subshell types are characterised by the quantum numbers.
-Four numbers describe an orbital in an atom completely: the principal quantum number n, the azimuthal quantum number ℓ (the orbital type), the magnetic quantum number mℓ, and the spin quantum number s.
+The subshell types are characterized by the quantum numbers.
+Four numbers describe an orbital in an atom completely: the principal quantum number n, the azimuthal quantum number ℓ (the orbital type), the orbital magnetic quantum number mℓ, and the spin magnetic quantum number ms.